content-left-bg.png

 Functional mediators are cues or prompts that are used to teach a new skill/behavior and can be easily transferred across different settings where the skill/behavior is used.
 This assists the student in being able to generalise his/her learning.
 For example, teaching the student to use a quiet voice using a rules card (functional mediator) in the classroom and using the same rule card (functional mediator) in the library.

-Four types of functional mediators are described:
+The 4 types of functional mediators are described as:

 • physical stimuli (such as rules cards across settings)

 • social stimuli (such as peers who are in both settings and can provide peer mediated intervention.
-See the Peer mediated intervention factsheet.
+See the peer mediated intervention factsheet.

 • self-mediated physical stimuli (such as a self-monitoring sheet).
-See the Self-Management factsheet.
+See the self-management factsheet.

 • self-mediated verbal stimuli (such as the student reminding themselves of the rules and consequences before going into a new environment).